The Patterns That Refuse to Die

 - C (Benefits of D′): [your new list]

-That question is where conflicts evaporate.
+That question is where conflicts dissolve.

 Support for this step